This is a re-draft of a poem; it is one continuous poem, but I have broken it in three parts for easier posting.

 it trusted to the hearts of those who dwelled within.

-But as the gods had grown in power on the earth,
+But as the gods had grown in power in the worlds,

-and as the giants fled before the thunder's might,
+as giants fled in fear from rumbling thunder's might,

 that heart-strength need not rise but rest instead at home,

 must now protect fair Asgard.
 The subtle god of flame